HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 - Monthly expenses.
 What are they?
 If you have an annual expense, simply divide it by 12 to get your monthly average.

 - Project your monthly income.
 What is your financial goal for the year?
 How many of your products / services do you need to sell each month in order to reach that goal?
-Also be sure to record the income that you make from all the different aspects of your blog + biz!
+Also be sure to record the income that you make from all the different aspects of your business!
 Things like advertising, sponsors, affiliates, etc.

 7. What will you do for social media promotion + marketing to get the word out?